magazén

 • listCall for papers

-Finalised contributions are expected to be 6,000-9,000 words long (notes and bibliography included) and will undergo double blind peer review.
-Accepted languages are Italian and English, though all texts must have an English abstract and stick to the ‘Editorial Guidelines’ of Edizioni Ca’ Foscari.
-Texts that should not comply with editorial guidelines or that the editors should deem linguistically inappropriate won’t be accepted.
+Finalised contributions are expected to be 25.000-35.000 characters long (spaces, note and bibliography included) and will undergo double blind peer review.
+Accepted languages are Italian and English.
+All texts need an English abstract.
+The finalised paper must adhere to the editorial guidelines of Edizioni Ca’ Foscari.
+Texts that should not comply with editorial guidelines or whose English linguistic form should not reach a sufficient level of quality will not be accepted.
 Please note that the journal does not offer language proof-reading services to the authors, who must also secure all copyright permissions (reproduction costs included) for images and other media.

 Go to the upload area